-Reykjavik has something for everyone, from amazing restaurants, beautiful museums, to quant shops.
+Reykjavik has something for everyone, from amazing restaurants, beautiful museums, to quaint shops.
 Below is our list of Five Free Things To-Do in Reykjavik.

 Reykjavik is the capital of Iceland and home to 2/3’s of the country’s population so it truly is the heart of Iceland.
 For these reasons alone it is worth at least a few days of every traveler’s time.
 Being in such a large city can be quite expensive so we created a list of our favorite, absolutely free, things to do in Reykjavik.
 These could all be knocked out in an afternoon and would be a perfect way to get acquainted with the city.
 After saving all that money the first day you can check out seven can’t miss Icelandic adventures!
+Be sure to let us know your favorite below in the comments and if you’re feeling extra amazing shoot this post a like and a share, as always, enjoy!
 Without further ado, we give you our list of Five FREE Things To-Do in Reykjavik:

 #1) Explore the Harpa Concert Hall